waltervh/BornAgain-website/content/documentation/working-with-python/fitting/fitting-highlights/instrument-description/index.md

 * prepare a description of the simulation
 * load the experimental data in BornAgain's fitting engine

-### Preparing simulation description
+### Preparing the simulation description

 From the experimental setup we know the following:

 + detector geometry: number of pixels, pixel size
-+ detector orientation: perpendicular to the beam
++ detector orientation: perpendicular to the direct beam
 + detector position: distance to the sample, coordinates of direct beam hitting the detector plane

 In BornAgain, we will represent this setup using the `RectangularDetector` object.
-First, we create a detector corresponding to PILATUS detector by providing the number of detector bins and the detector's size in millimeters:
+First, we create a detector corresponding to a PILATUS detector by providing the number of detector bins and the detector's size in millimeters:

 {{< highlight python >}}